Back to homepage

 How does it work?

-Tidal stream technology
+Tidal current technology

 Tidal turbines can be fixed to the seabed, or float nearer the surface with moorings attached to the seafloor.